ryan-roemer/loose-bits/_posts/2011-12-09-sphinx-twitter-bootstrap-theme.md

 hacking, and created a [Sphinx Bootstrap Theme][sbt_gh], which is now available on GitHub.

-To show all of the coolness of bootstrap and Sphinx, I've put up a simple [demo][sbt_demo], which provides a skeleton Sphinx site with the project [README][sbt_demo_readme] file rendered as content.
+To show all of the coolness of Bootstrap and Sphinx, I've put up a simple [demo][sbt_demo], which provides a skeleton Sphinx site with the project [README][sbt_demo_readme] file rendered as content.
 Here is a screenshot: